The Homosexual Was Invented in 1869

 None of this means the danger isn’t real.
 It is.

 Your English captain could hang.
 Your Roman tribune could be accused of unmanning himself and lose his political future.
 Your Renaissance artist could face the Church.
-The consequences are material, severe, and unpredictable.
+The consequences are material, often severe, and unpredictable.

 But the danger is external.
 It comes from discovery, accusation, bad luck, enemies who use the law as a weapon.
 It doesn’t come from the character’s failure to accept himself.